 3. Guest Policy: Parenting students must adhere to the College's guest policy, which includes the following guidelines for registered overnight or day guests:

-• Guests must be accompanied by their host at all times during their stay, both within the apartment complex and throughout the campus.
+• Accompaniment: Guests must be accompanied by their host at all times during their stay.
+Guests should not be left unattended in your room or apartment.

 • Limitations may apply regarding the number of non-resident children and overnight guests allowed in Student Family Housing.